davidlimpo/ironbox-ist1415/README.md

 # ironbox-ist1415
-Ironbox- A system to store your passwords safety.
+Ironbox- A system to store your passwords safely.

 In this project a program was developed to securely store and manage all the user's passwords.